The Plaster of Thought-Walls (Translated)

 Announcement!
 Announcement!!

-(Dear Brother Rimel,
+(Dear brother Rimel,

 11 February 2014

 Do you remember Kurosawa’s Rashomon?
-The author of this film’s story became one of Japan’s greatest writers by crafting nothing but short stories and novellas.
-Interestingly, while Kurosawa borrowed the film’s title from his story ‘Rashomon,’ the main plot came from ‘In a Grove.’
-In almost all his stories, we glimpse a shadow of melancholy.
-Suffering from mental exhaustion, the writer took his own life at thirty-five.
-Those who have seen Rashomon know something of the author’s thought patterns.
-The very words I began this piece with can be found in his story ‘The Nose.’
-Both Rashomon and The Nose were written when the author was merely twenty-four.
+The storyteller behind this film became one of Japan’s highest-ranking writers by writing nothing but short stories, both small and large.
+The interesting thing is, although Kurosawa took the film’s name from his ‘Rashomon’ story, he drew the main plot from the story ‘In a Grove.’
+In almost all his stories, we see a shadow of melancholy.
+Suffering from mental exhaustion, the writer committed suicide at the age of thirty-five.
+Those who have seen Rashomon know something about the writer’s thought patterns.
+The words I began this piece with can be found in his story ‘The Nose.’
+Both Rashomon and The Nose were written when the author was just twenty-four.
 He was Akutagawa Ryūnosuke.
-After reading his story ‘The Nose,’ Japan’s literary emperor of the time, Natsume Sōseki, wrote an enthusiastic letter of praise to the young writer.
+Upon reading his story The Nose, Natsume Sōseki, the literary emperor of Japan at the time, wrote an enthusiastic letter of praise to the young writer.
 His stories are written with a masterful fusion of ancient Japanese and Chinese literature with modern European literature.
-I’m reading his collected stories in Shekhar Maitreya’s translation.
-I watch in wonder as that distant spring water flows so gracefully through the author’s incomparable writing style to touch the reader’s heart and mind.
+I’m reading his collection of stories in Shekhar Maitra’s translation.
+I’m captivated to see how the water from that distant spring touches the reader’s heart and mind so fluently through the writer’s incomparable literary style.

 12 February 2014